viesturz/klipper-toolchanger/README.md

 # save_current_tool: false
   #  If set, saves currently selected tool and makes it available for
   # initialize gcode.
-# clear_gcode_offset_for_toolchange: true
-  # If true, toolchange GCode is run with gcode offset set to 0,0,0
 # initialize_gcode:
   #  Gcode to run on initialize.
 Typically used for homing any motors, or
   #  reselecting saved tool.